thingsboard/thingsboard.github.io/docs/user-guide/telemetry.md

 ## Telemetry Service

-Telemetry Service is responsible for persisting timeseries data to internal data storage; provides server-side API to query and subscribe for data updates.
+Telemetry Service is responsible for persisting time series data to internal data storage.
+It also provides server-side API to query and subscribe for data updates.

 ### Internal data storage

 ThingsBoard uses either Cassandra NoSQL database or SQL database to store all data.

-A device that is sending data to the server will receive confirmation about data delivery as soon as data is stored in DB.
+A device that sends data to the server will receive confirmation about data delivery as soon as data is stored in DB.
 Modern MQTT clients allow temporary local storage of undelivered data.
 Thus, even if one of the ThingsBoard nodes goes down, the device will not lose the data and will be able to push it to other servers.